will123195/restable/README.md

 var client = require('idiot')({
   baseUrl: 'http://localhost:8080/api/'
 })
-client.get('hello', function (code, data) {
+client.get('books?id=123', function (code, data) {
-  console.log('hello:', data.hello)
+  console.log('book:', data.hello)
 })
 ```

-Notice the code for client-side and server-side API calls are exactly the same.
+Notice the API can be called on the client-side and server-side exactly the same way.
 Except server-side is obviously faster because there is no http request!